DataKind-SF/open-datasets/datasets/urban-poverty.md

-# Open Datasets: Urban Poverty
+# Open Datasets for Good: Urban Poverty

 The following is a collection of public datasets relating to urban poverty.
 They are intended for use  by data scientists, policymakers, community stakeholders to investigate and address poverty-related issues within their respective communities.

 A variety of socio-economic factors may contribute to urban poverty, including but not limited to: cost of living, housing and shelter, education, public health, food insecurity, and support services.

 This repository is maintained by the Core Team at [DataKind San Francisco](http://www.datakind.org/chapters/datakind-sf).
-See [here]() for more information on how to contribute.
+Please see the [CONTRIBUTING](CONTRIBUTING.md) page if you would like to open a Pull Request.

 ## Contents
 * [General Resources](#general-resources)